fdeblasio/pokeemerald-expansion/README.md

 - EVs now give one stat increase for every EV but cap out at 63 (individual)/127 (total).
 This will lead to the same stats as the old system but easier to train
 - Bird Keepers now use the overworld sprite of male Psychics since it looks more like them than the blond sprite
 - Houndour was added to the Hoenn Pokédex to give Team Magma more variety
+- Galarian Corsola and Cursola were added to the Hoenn Pokédex
 - Pokémon can now be listed as orange in the Pokédex
 - The Safari Zone is now in the postgame only.
 Its regular Pokémon have been moved to other locations
 - Underwater areas now connect better